 Acknowledging Structural Integrity

-The tensile strength and yield strength of a metal decide its areas of application.
-In the case of larger projects, such as in the aerospace or construction industries, these factors are a matter of life or death.
-Designers make sure that the maximum stress never reaches the yield strength of the metal used.
+Designers ensure that the maximum stress never reaches the yield strength of the metal used.
 On the other hand, the ultimate tensile strength tells us the maximum force the metal structure can handle before it collapses.

 Metal Fabrication

 Metals are checked for strength and ductility throughout different phases of a product life cycle.
 The upper load limit (yield strength) describes a metal’s behavior during various fabrication processes, including pressing, rolling, and forging.
-The ultimate tensile strength sets the maximum load limit for the product beyond which it may lose any important property due to permanent changes to the metal’s crystal structure.

 Testing for Super Alloys